rkhatavk/cartpole-actor-critic/README.md

-# PPO Improved - Actor-Critic Implementation for CartPole Balance Task
+# PPO - Actor-Critic Implementation for CartPole Balance Task

 This repository contains an implementation of Proximal Policy Optimization (PPO) for solving the CartPole balance task using the DeepMind Control Suite (DMC).